grafana/tutorials/content/tutorials/build-a-panel-plugin-with-d3.md

 {{< tutorials/step title="Introduction" >}}

-> **IMPORTANT**: This tutorial is currently in **beta** and requires Grafana 7.0, which is scheduled for release in May.
-Some of the features mentioned may not work for earlier versions.

 Panels are the building blocks of Grafana, and allow you to visualize data in different ways.
 This tutorial gives you a hands-on walkthrough of creating your own panel using [D3.js](https://d3js.org/).

 For more information about panels, refer to the documentation on [Panels](https://grafana.com/docs/grafana/latest/features/panels/panels/).